alienbrainfarm/imageman/README.md

 - Add an 'Open with ImageMan' option to the right-click menu for folders.

 Once installed, you can launch ImageMan from the Start Menu, Desktop, or by right-clicking any folder and choosing 'Open with ImageMan'.

+## New Features & Fixes

+### Thumbnail View Enhancements
+- **Double-Click to View:** Double-clicking an image in the thumbnail view now opens it in the single-image view.
+- **Keyboard Actions:**
+    - Press `d` to delete the selected image.
+    - Press `1-5` to rename the selected image with a pre-programmed tag.
+    - Press `Ctrl/Alt + 1-5` to move and rename the selected image into a subdirectory named after the tag.
+- **Automatic Selection:** After deleting or moving an image in thumbnail view, the next available image is automatically selected.

+### Single Image View Navigation
+- **Arrow Key Navigation:** Use the left and right arrow keys to navigate between images.

+### Slideshow Functionality
+- **Toggle Slideshow:** Press the `Spacebar` to start, pause, or resume the slideshow.

+### Configuration
+- **Configure Tags:** Access the "Configure Tags" dialog from the "Config" menu to customize your tags and slideshow duration.

 ## Documentation
 See `docs/PRD.md` for the evolving product requirements.